35 Best Things to Do in Cozumel Mexico in 2025

-As a travel blogger that lives in Playa del Carmen, I’ve visited the nearby island of Cozumel many times for excursions and activities.
+As a travel blogger that has lived in Playa del Carmen for many years, I’ve visited the nearby island of Cozumel countless times for excursions and activities.

 The island of Cozumel offers something for everyone from spectacular snorkeling and scuba diving to limitless adventure activities, fabulous beach clubs, interesting museums, boat excursions, and culinary tours.